 For the uncrystallised pension funds, they can pass into the trust without the charge under current legislation, although this could change.

 Many pension providers offer both a bypass trust and letter of wishes covering this eventuality, so that your partner may continue with Drawdown for the crystallised part and the non- crystallised part can transfer to the bypass trust.

 Spousal Bypass Trust Advice

 The above can be an effective way to plan your estate if you have considerable wealth or indeed if you do not but today, but you and you partner will potentially inherit or accrue other wealth taking you over the inheritance tax allowance threshold.
-The need for professional pension advice is important and we suggest you contact us for advice on pension and estate planning.
+The need for professional pension advice is important and we suggest you contact us, for expert advice and help on pension and estate planning.